ubarsc/rios/doc/source/concurrency.rst

 as before.
 This will not be changed in the future.

 However, some of the internal code is now obsolete, and is likely to be removed at some date in the future.
-The main sections which are likely to be affected are
+The main sections affected are

 * The entire ImageReader class
 * The entire ImageWriter class